Some examples of DG-Lie formality transfer: Examples and applications

 The proof of the implication $3)\Rightarrow 1)$ relies on the Poincar\'e--Birkhoff--Witt (PBW) theorem.
 If $S(L)=\oplus_{n=0}^\infty L^{\odot n}$ denotes the symmetric DG-algebra generated by $L$ and $i\colon L\to U(L)$ is the natural map, the PBW theorem \cite[B.2.3]{Qui} asserts in particular that the linear map

 where $\epsilon(\sigma)$ is the Koszul sign and $\Sigma_n$ the symmetric group, is an isomorphism of DG-vector spaces.
-It is well known that $e$ is also an isomorphism of graded coalgebras, although this property is not relevant in this proof.
+It is well-known that $e$ is also an isomorphism of graded coalgebras, although this property is not relevant in this proof.

 Given $x\in L$, we denote by $r_x\colon S(L)\to S(L)$ the unique derivation of the symmetric algebra such that $r_x(y)=[y,x]$ for every $y\in L$.
 A straightforward computation, see \cite[Lemma 3.3.5]{Loday} for further details, shows that for every $x\in L$ and every $z\in S(L)$ we have $e(r_x(z))=[e(z),i(x)]$.